 - We represent several Italian investors, including the most important waste treatment consortium in Italy (M. Angelo Novelli, Costruzioni S.r.l.) and their Albanian operation company (Albaniabeg Ambient Sh.p.k.), as claimants in an ICSID arbitration against the Republic of Albania (ICSID Case No. ARB/14/26).
 The dispute arose out of Albania's failure to execute and perform a concession agreement entered into with the Albanian operation company for the construction of an integrated center for the treatment of waste and production of electrical energy.
 The claim is brought under the Energy Charter Treaty and its amount exceeds USD 400 million.

-- Counsel for the Republic of Slovenia in a pending ICSID dispute involving a nuclear power plant operation.
-Successfully achieved dismissal of the Energy Charter Treaty claims in a preliminary ruling.
+- We represented the Republic of Slovenia in a pending ICSID dispute involving a nuclear power plant operation.
+We achieved dismissal of the Energy Charter Treaty claims in a preliminary ruling.

-- Counsel for the CDC Group against the Republic of Seychelles in ICSID proceedings involving an energy contract.
-Achieved success on the merits following a cost-effective and strategic application for a preliminary determination and defeated respondents’ subsequent application for annulment.
+- We represented the CDC Group against the Republic of Seychelles in ICSID proceedings involving an energy contract.
+We achieved success on the merits following a cost-effective and strategic application for a preliminary determination and defeated respondents’ subsequent application for annulment.

-- Counsel for the Republic of Panama in its first ever ICSID dispute, which was filed by three U.S. investors and involved a thermal power plant operation.
-Successfully achieved dismissal of all claims after a full hearing on the merits and obtained an award taxing costs against the Claimants and in favor Panama.
+- We represented the Republic of Panama in its first ever ICSID dispute, which was filed by three U.S. investors and involved a thermal power plant operation.
+We achieved dismissal of all claims after a full hearing on the merits and obtained an award taxing costs against the Claimants and in favor Panama.

 Regulatory and Environment

-- Represented an international consortium in a number of court disputes with Russian environmental authorities regarding a major project worth several billions of U.S. dollars.
+- We represented an international consortium in a number of court disputes with Russian environmental authorities regarding a major project worth several billions of U.S. dollars.

 Transportation/Storage Agreements (pipelines, etc.):